EremosCore/Eremos/README.md

 ---

 Eremos is a lightweight framework for deploying modular agents that monitor blockchain activity - tracking wallet clusters, mint patterns, and contract anomalies.
-Designed for developers who want low-noise, early signals embedded into their workflows.
+Designed for developers who want early signals embedded into their workflows.

 ## Quick Overview